-The most specific of the three prohibits use of the so-called "district office allowance" to pay anything to the legislator's "spouse, parent, grandparent, child, grandchild, aunt, uncle, niece, nephew, brother, sister, first cousin, brother-in-law, sister-in-law, mother-in-law, father-in-law, son-in-law, or daughter-in-law."
-That law lists no penalty.
-However, the Criminal Code section on official misconduct says that any public officer who, acting in an official capacity, does an act knowing it is forbidden by law commits a Class 3 felony (punishable by 2-5 years in prison and/or a fine up to \$25,00087) and also forfeits the office.
+The most specific of the three prohibits use of the so-called "district office allowance" to pay anything to the legislator's "spouse, parent, grandparent, child, grandchild, aunt, uncle, niece, nephew, brother, sister, first cousin, brother-in-law, sister-in-law, mother-in-law, father-in-law, son-in-law, or daughter-in-law."83 That law lists no penalty.
+However, the Criminal Code section on official misconduct84 says that any public officer who, acting in an official capacity, does an act knowing it is forbidden by law commits a Class 3 felony (punishable by 2-5 years in prison and/or a fine up to \$25,00085) and also forfeits the public office.
+86

 Public Officer Prohibited Activities Act This Act prohibits any public officer from being "in any manner financially interested directly in his own name or indirectly in the name of any other person, association, trust or corporation, in any contract or the performance of any work in the making or letting of which such officer may be called upon to act or vote."
 It also prohibits a public officer from representing any entity regarding a contract or bid on which the officer may need to vote.
-These prohibitions do not apply to persons serving only on advisory panels and commissions.
-In some situations the Act permits a member of a governing body, or a company in which that member has an interest, to contract with the unit of government in which the member serves, if the member discloses the interest and abstains from voting on the contract.
+87 These prohibitions do not apply to persons serving only on advisory panels and commissions.
+88 In some situations the Act permits a member of a governing body, or a company in which that member has an interest, to contract with the unit of government in which the member serves, if the member discloses the interest and abstains from voting on the contract.
+89

-Both the general wording of this Act and the cases reported under it suggest that it is directed primarily at officers having direct control over contracts-such as officers in the state executive branch, and some local officers.
+Both the general wording of this Act, and the cases reported under it, suggest that it is directed primarily at officers having direct control over contracts-such as officers in the state executive branch, and some local officers.
 But it could occasionally apply to legislators if the General Assembly votes on an appropriation that would directly benefit a specific business.
-Violation is a Class 4 felony (punishable by 1-3 years and/or up to \$25,00091) and also results in forfeiture of office.
+Violation is a Class 4 felony (punishable by 1-3 years in prison and/or up to \$25,00090) and also results in forfeiture of office.91

-Illinois Procurement Code This comprehensive law93 governs purchasing by agencies under the Governor, and to a lesser extent the state's five other elected executive officers.
-Its "Procurement Ethics and Disclosure" article 95 also has prohibitions that affect legislators in some instances.
+Illinois Procurement Code This comprehensive law92 governs purchasing by agencies under the Governor.
+(The five other elected executive officers are directed to follow its principles, but are not bound by its exact provisions.93) Its "Procurement Ethics and Disclosure" article94 contains prohibitions that affect legislators in some instances.
 The most important of them says in relevant part (subject to exceptions described later):